QubesOS/qubes-doc/configuration/usb-qubes.md

 ## How to hide all USB controllers from dom0 ##

-(Note: Beginning with R3.2, `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.
+(Note: `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.
 This also occurs automatically if you choose to [create a USB qube] using the `qubesctl` method, which is the first pair of steps in the linked section.)